 - Brief History of Personal Mobility Device

 What is a personal mobility device?

-The most common personal mobility devices are the typical walkers and walking sticks, used since time immemorial, and the wheelchairs, which have evolved more significantly in recent decades.
-But there are many more and some of them even have been used for centuries.
+The most common personal mobility devices are typical walkers and walking sticks, used since time immemorial, as well as wheelchairs, which have evolved more significantly in recent decades.
+But there are many more, some of which have even been used for centuries.

-It was only in the second half of the 20th century that true awareness, regarding the need to adapt physical environments to people’s needs appeared.
-Thus arises, little by little, the concept of the elimination or removal of barriers, through the construction of ramps and lifts for easy access to buildings or to upper floors.
+It was only in the second half of the 20th century that true awareness regarding the need to adapt physical environments to people’s needs appeared.
+Thus arose, little by little, the concept of the elimination or removal of barriers through the construction of ramps and lifts for easy access to buildings or to upper floors.